 Just how much more are we paying?

 There are plenty of examples of clothing that costs more for Australians than it does overseas.
-CHOICE checked out several different items of clothing, and found lots that cost significantly less in the US than here.
-Levi’s jeans were the worst culprit, with Australian consumers paying 60% more than our northern friends for our 510s.
+CHOICE compared several different items of clothing and found many that cost significantly less in the US than here.
+Levi's jeans were the worst culprit, with Australian consumers paying 60% more than our northern friends for our 510s.
 (Prices were checked in April 2014.)

 |Cost in Australia ($)